-5.10 Assigning a Roaming Profile Policy for a User Profile Stored on a Home Directory
+3.8 Assigning a Roaming Profile Policy that has the User Profile Stored on a Home Directory

 If a Roaming Profile policy is assigned to a user, the policy fails if the user profile is stored on Linux or NetWare Home Directory.
 This is because the registry hive of the user profile does not have permissions to load the profile to other devices.
 If a default profile already exists at a shared location, you need to configure the permissions for the default profile registry hive.